shawna-p/mysterious-messenger/docs/Adding-Incoming-Calls.md

 Note that you can only have one incoming call after a chatroom, so if you define two labels like `label my_chatroom_incoming_ja` and `label my_chatroom_incoming_ju`, then only one of them will show up as an incoming call.

-You can then use that label to write the phone call as outlined in [[Writing a Phone Call]].
+You can then use that label to write the phone call as outlined in [Writing a Phone Call](Writing-a-Phone-Call.md).
 After the player goes through that chatroom (or its corresponding VN section), they will receive a phone call from that character.